The Library at Hellebore: Plot

 At the graduation ceremony, the school's faculty combines into a gelatinous monstrosity and begins eating students.
 The survivors barricade themselves in the school library.
 Including Alessa, there are eight survivors.
 These include Portia, who can shift into a spider; Adam, a son of Satan; Rowan, the deathworker; Eoan, who has a portal inside him; Minji, a girl possessed by a hive mind; Ford, who can read his own entrails; and Gracelynn, whose voice can control others.

 The headmistress slides a note under the library door.
 The note claims that the remaining students must fight to the death; the last surviving student will be allowed to leave Hellebore.
 Ford prophesies that “half live if Rowan dies”.

 Portia transforms into a spider.
-Together, she and Adam kill Evan.
+Together, she and Adam kill Eoan.
 The Librarian begins to hunt the students.
 Gracelynn is taken by the Librarian, buying time for Alessa and Rowan to escape.
 Minji vivisects Ford before leaving to join the faculty.

 Adam attacks Rowan and severely injures him.
 Alessa kisses Rowan, becoming infected by his death magic.
 The Librarian, longing for death, eats Rowan and then begins to die.
 Adam kills Gracelynn and Portia.
 Alessa kisses Adam, infecting him with the death curse as well.

 As Adam and Alessa both begin dying, she opens the doors to the library and drags him to face the faculty.
 The faculty begins to eat Alessa, and also dies as a result of the death magic.
 A dying, dreaming Alessa contemplates revenge and the meaning of the lessons she learned at Hellebore.